vfr/Viewer/README.md

 ### PDF Viewer App for iOS

 ---

-*This project is now deprecated - it will no longer be maintained and will only be kept around for a short time.
+*This project is no longer supported or maintained.
+It is only here for historical reasons.
-Please see the [UXReader PDF Framework for iOS](https://github.com/vfr/UXReader-iOS) project for its replacement.*
+Please see the [UXReader PDF Framework for iOS](https://github.com/vfr/UXReader-iOS) project for a possible replacement.*

 ---